House of Leaves: Johnny Truant

 Johnny Truant serves a dual role, as primary editor of Zampanò's academic study of The Navidson Record and protagonist as revealed through footnotes and appendices.

-In the beginning of the book, Truant appears to be a normal, reasonably attractive young man who happens upon a trunk full of notes left behind by the now-deceased Zampanò.
+In the beginning of the book, Truant appears to be a normal young man who happens upon a trunk full of notes left behind by the now-deceased Zampanò.
 As Truant begins to do the editing, he begins to lose his grip on reality, and his life begins to erode around him.
 He stops bathing, rarely eats, stops going to work, and distances himself from essentially everyone, all in pursuit of organizing the book into a finished work that, he hopes, will finally bring him peace.

 Initially intrigued by Zampanò's isolative tendencies and surreal sense of reality, Truant unknowingly sets himself up as a victim to the daunting task that awaits him.
 As Truant begins to organize Zampanò's manuscripts, Truant's personal footnotes detail the deterioration of Truant's own life with analogous references to alienation and insanity: once a trespasser to Zampanò's mad realm, Truant seems to become more comfortable in the environment as the story unfolds.
-He has hallucinations that parallel those of Zampanò and members of the house search team when he senses "...something inhuman..." behind him (page 26).
+He has hallucinations that parallel those of Zampanò and members of the house search team when he senses an inhuman presence behind him.

 Zampanò

-Though Truant attributes Zampanò as the author of The Navidson Record, Truant offers few concrete details about Zampanò's character or past, citing only information learned from Zampanò's former acquaintances.
+Though Truant attributes The Navidson Record to Zampanò as the author, Truant offers few concrete details about Zampanò's character or past, citing only information learned from Zampanò's former acquaintances.
 These include neighbors and various students and social workers, exclusively female, who volunteered as readers for Zampanò's research.
 Unable even to determine Zampanò's full name, Truant only confirms that Zampanò became blind some time during the 1950s, and was approximately eighty years old at the time of his death.
 Truant also learns that Zampanò was erratic and capricious in his lifestyle and writing habits, diagnosing him with graphomania.

 Danielewski made Zampanò blind as a reference to blind authors Homer, John Milton and Jorge Luis Borges.